-You could remortgage your current mortgage (the traditional mortgage you took out alongside the equity loan) – this is likely to be one of the most popular options.
+You could remortgage your current mortgage (the traditional mortgage you took out alongside the equity loan) – this is one of the most popular options.
 This could be done in two different ways...

-- Remortgage your standard mortgage and keep the equity loan.
+- Remortgage your standard mortgage and keep the equity loan separate.

 - Remortgage to wipe out some or all of the equity loan, meaning you'll likely end up with a bigger standard mortgage.

-Whether or not the remortgaging options above are doable or the best options for you will depend on a number of factors:
+Whether or not remortgaging is the best option for you will depend on factors such as these:

 This all depends on what remortgaging option you're going for.
 If you're remortgaging your standard mortgage to include the equity loan, you'll have a good choice of lenders to choose from.

-But if you're just remortgaging your standard mortgage and keeping the equity loan, some lenders won't lend to you (the ones more likely to offer a mortgage here include Halifax, Barclays, Newcastle Building Society, Skipton Building Society and Leeds Building Society).
+But if you're just remortgaging your standard mortgage and keeping the equity loan separate, some lenders won't lend to you (the ones more likely to offer a mortgage here include Halifax, Barclays, Newcastle Building Society, Skipton Building Society and Leeds Building Society).

-Even if you can get a mortgage from a lender, you'll have to meet their affordability tests before being approved.
+Even if you can get a mortgage from a lender, you'll have to meet its affordability tests before being approved.